Home Set as Homepage Add to Favorite Contact Submit

 The Children's Hospital of Philadelphia is joining forces with the Delaware Valley Stroke Council to promote awareness of pediatric stroke on May 8, 2007 as Stroke Alert Day, and throughout May, National Stroke Awareness Month.

-Specialized in: Hospital - Children - Philadelphia - Pediatric - Pediatrics - Child - Health - Infant - Toddler - Teen - Adolescent - Baby - Teenager - Medicine - Kids - Healthcare - Pediatrician - Pennsylvania - New Jersey - Delaware - Delaware Valley
+Specialized in: Hospital - Pediatric - Child - Infant - Toddler - Teen - Adolescent - Baby - Teenager - Healthcare - Pediatrician - Pennsylvania - Delaware - Delaware Valley

 Related Press releases